Mahomes throws 2 TDs, runs for 1 as Chiefs beat Bears 26-3

 Harrison Butker kicked a career-best 56-yard field goal that was the fourth-longest in franchise history.
 He also hit both the left and right uprights on a missed extra point.

-And Reid beat protege Matt Nagy in his first meeting with his longtime former assistant.
+And coach Andy Reid beat protege Matt Nagy in his first meeting with his longtime former assistant.

+”Proud of Matt,” Reid said. ”It is a process.
+He is going about it the right way.”

 The Bears (7-8) dropped their second straight after winning four of five.